 - Complaints will be investigated by the CDIO who can be reached at 784-4777.
 The CDIO office is located at City Hall, 36 Court Street, room 028.
 All allegations of harassment will be investigated.
 The investigation will be conducted in such a way as to maintain confidentiality to the extent practicable under the circumstances.
-When necessary the Human Resources/Labor Relations Department may designate an alternate employee to investigate a complaint: - When a city department receives a complaint it will be promptly forwarded to the CDIO.
+When necessary the Human Resources/Labor Relations Department may designate an alternate employee to investigate a complaint or may designate an employee to assist the CDIO in conducting the investigation. - When a city department receives a complaint it will be promptly forwarded to the CDIO.
 The investigation into the allegation will be completed in a fair and expeditious manner.
 The investigation will be conducted in such a way as to maintain confidentiality to the extent practicable under the circumstances.
-The investigation will include a private interview with the person filling the complaint, any witnesses, and the person alleged to have committed sexual harassment.
-When the investigation is completed, the city will, to the extent appropriate, inform the person filling the complaint and the person alleged to have committed the conduct of the results of that investigation.
+The investigation will include a private interview with the person filing the complaint, any witnesses, and the person alleged to have committed sexual harassment.
+When the investigation is completed, the city will, to the extent appropriate, inform the person filing the complaint and the person alleged to have committed the conduct of the results of that investigation.
 If it is determined that inappropriate conduct has occurred, the city will act promptly to eliminate the offending conduct, and where it is appropriate will impose disciplinary action.